tomcam/least-github-pages/docs/customizing-github-pages-css.md

 CSS, or Cascading Style sheets, lets you create a master file that changes the appearance of all HTML files that include it.
 For example, suppose you want all level 2 headers to be colored red.
-You can do that by adding a 12 characters CSS rule, as illustrated below.
+You can do that by adding a simple CSS rule, as illustrated below.

 ### Jekyll, CSS, SASS, and SCSS files

-Since CSS is a bit limited regarding variables, namespace scoping, and expression evaluation, Jekyll uses a preprocessor named [SASS](https://sass-lang.com/guide) as its default style sheet formatting system.
+CSS is a bit limited regarding variables, namespace scoping, and expression evaluation.
+Jekyll uses a preprocessor named [SASS](https://sass-lang.com/guide) as its default style sheet formatting system.
 SASS files end in `.scss`, and by tradition the main such file is named `style.scss`.
 Part of the build process of converting a Jekyll site to the published HTML is reading the `.scss` file, then translating it into CSS.

 Use of SASS is out of the scope of this document, but luckily SASS lets you use plain CSS so we'll just use CSS in the `style.scss` file in the examples here.
-All you need to do is put your CSS after the `@import "";` line.
+All you need to do is put your CSS after the `@import "{{ site.theme }}";` line.

 ### Testing a CSS addition